piyushmandovra/url-shortner/README.md

 it's not been commited in code I am just committing reference with name config_example.js

-# to make build and deploy on aws lambda
+# Important Note
-# be careful to run these command it will update you app on aws if correct creds given
+to make build and deploy on aws lambda, Be careful to run these command it will update you app on aws if correct creds given

 npm run deploy